kerberos-io/documentation/content/vault/first-things-first/index.md

 ## Open API

-Both Kerberos Enterprise as Kerberos Vault ships with Swagger API's, which can be used to communicate with the previously mentioned systems.
-Simply type `/swagger/index.html` after the `api` url, and you will see the Swagger UI popping up.
-No need to explain the different API's, use the Swagger and see what is available.
-See something missing, let us know, and we add it ;).
+All Kerberos products ship with Swagger APIs, which can be used to communicate with, configure and start specific actions of the related solution.
+Simply type `/swagger/index.html` after the `api` url, and a Swagger UI will be shown.
+There is no need to explain the different APIs, use the Swagger and see what is available.

 {{< figure src="open-api.png" alt="All capabilities of Kerberos Vault are documented through swagger API's." caption="All capabilities of Kerberos Vault are documented through swagger API's" class="stretch">}}